Welcome to Our Year 6 Class at St. James’

 • Please bring fresh water daily.

 • We pray every day in school.
-Please help your child to become familiar with our prayers here Little Book of Prayers Upper KS2.
+Please help your child to become familiar with our prayers here Little Book of Prayers KS2

 Autumn Term in Year 6